CEO Biography: Tony Tyler, Director General and CEO

 Tyler has also championed IATA’s commitment to addressing aviation’s impact on the environment.
 This effort led to passage of a milestone Resolution at IATA’s 69th Annual General Meeting in 2013, calling upon governments to reach a global agreement on a market-based measure (MBM) as a key tool to manage aviation’s carbon footprint and achieve the industry’s carbon-neutral growth target.

 A passionate believer that aviation is a force for good in the world, Tyler has been a tireless global campaigner on behalf of the industry.
 He carries with him a message that aviation delivers extensive social and economic benefits—supporting some 57 million jobs and enabling over $2.2 trillion of business annually.

 He has also overseen a major internal restructuring of IATA to improve the association’s organizational effectiveness in delivering greater value to its members.

+Tyler has announced he will retire from IATA in June 2016 at the expiration of his five-year term.
 Prior to joining IATA, Tyler built his career at John Swire & Sons in Hong Kong.
 He joined the company in 1977 and in 1978 moved within the Swire Group to Cathay Pacific Airways, rising to the position of Chief Executive (2007 to 2011).
 During that time he served on the IATA Board of Governors, including as its Chairman from June 2009 to June 2010.